 Effect of the Breach

 Your letter of demand should include all of the ways the breach of contract has affected you.
-You may have:
+You may have lost:

-- lost money in paying for services that were not adequately provided to you;
+- money in paying for services that were not adequately provided to you;

-- lost income in being unable to work because of this breach e.g. a mechanic damaged your car engine making you unable to use your car for professional delivery services; or
+- income in being unable to work because of this breach; or

-- lost money in hiring someone else to fix the breach of the other party.
+- money in hiring someone else to fix the breach of the other party.

-Ultimately, the ways in which the breach affects you, depends on your specific circumstances.
+Ultimately, how the breach affects you depends on your specific circumstances.

 Demand for Remedies: Compensation, Refund or Performance of Obligation